Iispar/reviews-frontend/README.md

 ## configuration
 If you are running this without the backend you will need to create a .env.local file in the root with ```REACT_APP_URL=https://reviews-backend-ftud.onrender.com/api``` in it.

-Or if you have backend running on your own computer just create a .env.local file with ```REACT_APP_URL=http://localhost:8080/api``` (or the URL the backend uses) in it into the root directory.
+Or if you have a backend running on your own computer just create a .env.local file with ```REACT_APP_URL=http://localhost:8080/api``` (or the URL the backend uses) in it into the root directory.

 The tests **can** be run without this file.

 ## Prequisites

-You need to have node installed.
+You need to have Node installed.

 ## Running

-The backend is probably at sleep so it will take few minutes for it to wake up from the first call.
-If you just login it will eventually give error or log you in when it works...
-Also the add reviews API is probably at sleep so try adding a review and after it gives an error try again after waiting until it works.
+The backend is probably at sleep so it will take a few minutes for it to wake up from the first call.
+If you just log in it will eventually give an error or log you in when it works...
+Also, the add reviews API is probably asleep so try adding a review, and after it gives an error try again after waiting until it works.

 User with already added items and reviews:
 username: example